With many Americans looking to start investing, grocery stores have become a hot topic for profits.

-There are 4 store formats in addition to the traditional HEB Grocery.
+There are four store formats in addition to the traditional HEB Grocery.

-- Joe V’s Smart Shop – Another iteration that resembles another chain, the Joe V’s Smart Shop is reminiscent of Aldi.
-By practicing the same business tactics, HEB can offer what they call “rock bottom prices” to their shoppers.
+Joe V’s Smart Shop – Another iteration that resembles another chain, the Joe V’s Smart Shop, is reminiscent of Aldi.

-HEB is here to stay, as they continue to innovate and recreate themselves in communities where they want to increase retail sales.
+HEB is here to stay, as the company continues to innovate and recreate itself in communities where it wants to increase retail sales.

-Their Central Market and Joe V’s Smart Shop concepts are both a solid alternative to the chains that they take after.
+Its Central Market and Joe V’s Smart Shop concepts are both solid alternatives to the chains that it takes after.

 HEB Grocery’s dedication to its community and charity draws many customers in.

-They donate 5% of all of their pre-tax profits to charity and this includes food banks and educational needs.
+The company donates 5% of all its pre-tax profits to charity, including food banks and educational needs.